JonDemelo/Magnetize/README.md

 ## magnetize.py

-magnetize.py provides a way to easily scrape magnet information from a desired URL using Python, and then use this gather data to activate the local default magnet application.
+magnetize.py provides a way to easily scrape magnet information from a desired URL using Python, and then use this gathered data to activate the OS's default magnet application.

 ## Python Dependencies